-Dynamic range compression is one of the most utilized and important audio effects/processes in existence and the ratio control of a compressor is a key parameter in determining how the compressor will process audio signals.
+Dynamic range compression is one of the most utilized and important audio effects/processes in existence.
+The ratio control of a compressor is a key parameter in determining how the compressor will process audio signals.

 What is the ratio of a compressor?
 The ratio of a compressor defines the ratio of input signal amplitude above the set threshold to the output signal amplitude above the threshold.
 It controls the relative amount of attenuation the compressor will apply, when engaged, to the signal.

-In this article, we’ll deepen our understanding of the ratio control of compressors in order to improve our knowledge of compression and audio in general.
+In this article, we'll deepen our understanding of the ratio control of compressors to improve our knowledge of compression and audio in general.

 A Brief Discussion On Audio Dynamic Range Compression